-Liquidity risk is the risk that the Group will not be able to meet its obligations as they become due.
+Liquidity risk is the risk that the Group will not be able to meet its financial obligations as they become due.

-Short term liquidity risk predominantly arises through three sources: the potential for large margin calls on electricity futures contracts in the event of adverse movements in forward electricity prices; prudential calls from the electricity market operator (AEMO); and lastly the risk of settling large payouts on a contract or contracts where the Group's generation fails to cover those contract positions.
+Short-term liquidity risk predominantly arises through four sources: the potential for large margin calls on electricity futures contracts in the event of adverse movements in forward electricity prices; prudential calls from the electricity market operator (AEMO); the risk of settling large payouts on a contract or contracts where the Group's generation fails to cover those contract positions; and monthly payment claims on the Snowy 2.0 Project.